The 4 Pillars of Business OperationsLinda Jenkins, September 20 2017

 Success as a business owner can be elusive if you do not make certain key activities efficient.
 It does not matter if you have a brick and mortar, online or home-based business.
 It also does not matter if you sell services or products.
-EVERY entrepreneur must have a handle on these four pillars of operations in order to sustain long-term growth and profitability:
+EVERY entrepreneur must have a handle on these four pillars of operations in order to increase revenue and sustain long-term growth:

 1. Getting and Keeping Customers